-I continue my exploration of London theatre historiography with my re-evalution of theatre manager John Rich, whose role as an active participant in contemporary aesthetic debates regarding opera has previously been unrecognised.
-My article on Italian dancers is significant as it contributes to a wider study of cultural transmission; my 2009 article on Marie Sallé offers an inventive approach to appreciating a seminal theatrical work that has left no "trace" (in published form).
+I continue my exploration of London theatre historiography with my (online output, open access) re-evalution of theatre manager John Rich, whose role as an active participant in contemporary aesthetic debates regarding opera has previously been unrecognised.
+My article on Italian dancers is significant as it contributes to a wider study of cultural transmission; my articles and book chapters on the dancer Marie Salle variously consider her as a stimulant for musical invention or emerging theatrical aesthetics, and also as a role model for younger female dancers.
+My 2013 keynote address for 'Plays, Places and Participants' broadened my study of female theatrical dancers to detail their professional and personal situation in London, circa 1770-1810.
+This chapter-length study has stimulated my present monograph: Fame and the Female Dancer, 1720-1850.

 In 2010, Sarah McCleave was appointed a co-editor of Theatre Notebook.
 She continues to develop her interests in theatrical dance of the long eighteenth century through published work which calls on disciplines as varied as source studies, reception history, textual criticism, musical analysis, and gender studies.
 She has completed the twice-AHRB funded monograph, Dance in Handel’s London Operas (University of Rochester Press, Feb.
 2013).
 In October 2012 she appeared as an invited speaker for the project 'Les Arts Vivants au prisme du genre' (Paris).
-She is a keynote speaker for 'Plays, Places, and Participants,' at the Norwegian University for Science and Technology, Trondhemin, November 2013.
-She is a regular reviewer for Eighteenth-Century Music and, formerly, ECCB.
+She was a keynote speaker for 'Plays, Places, and Participants,' at the Norwegian University for Science and Technology, Trondhemin, November 2013.
+She is also an invited speaker for the 2015 International Halle Handel Conference.
 She is also a New Grove contributor, and has published in Dance Research, Music and Letters, The Consort,the Göttinger Handel-Beiträge, and the Cambridge Handel Encyclopedia.
 She is a founding member of Irish RISM and was a Council member for the Society of Musicology in Ireland (2003-2006).
 McCleave is twice the recipient of the Society for Theatre Research’s “Anthony Denning” award (1992, 2012).
 She has acted as a peer reviewer for Music and Letters, the AHRC, SSHRCC, and also the IRCHSS.
 She served on the committee for the JISC project awarded to the Department of Music, Cardiff University (2011-12).

 Her research interests include: